Ebedthan/sabreur/README.md

 # <img src="./img/ninja.png" width=40em alt="sabreur" /> 🧬 sabreur, a barcode demultiplexing tool for fasta and fastq files.

 With next-generation sequencing tools capabilities, millions to billions of reads are generated.
 To reach such a rate in a cost-efficient manner, barcoding individual sequences for multiple lines or species is a common practice.

-Sabreur is a tool which aims to demultiplex barcoded reads into separate files.
-It supports both fasta and fastq file either gzipped or not.
-Resulting files are compressed or not following compression mode of input files.
-Sabreur in its core compare the provided barcodes with each read, then separate the read into its appropriate file.
+Sabreur is a tool that aims to demultiplex barcoded reads into separate files.
+It supports both fasta and fastq files either gzipped or not.
+The resulting files are compressed or not following the compression mode of input files.
+Sabreur in its core compares the provided barcodes with each read, then separates the read into its appropriate file.
 If a read does not have a recognized barcode, then it is put into an unknown file.

 ## How to use sabreur